 The assessment rate recommended by the Committee was derived by dividing anticipated expenses by expected shipments of fresh prunes.
 Fresh prune shipments for the year are estimated at 4,800 tons, which should provide \$4,800 in assessment income.
-Income derived from handler assessments, along with funds from the Committee's authorized reserve, will be adequate to cover budgeted expenses.
-Funds in the reserve (currently \$6,709) would be kept within the maximum permitted by the order of approximately one fiscal period's operational expenses (§ 924.42).
+Income derived from handler assessments, along with funds from the Committee's authorized reserve, should be adequate to cover budgeted expenses.
+Funds in the reserve (currently \$6,709) will be kept within the maximum permitted by the order of approximately one fiscal period's operational expenses (§ 924.42).

-The proposed assessment rate would continue in effect indefinitely unless modified, suspended, or terminated by the Secretary upon recommendation and information submitted by the Committee or other available information.
+The assessment rate established in this rule will continue in effect indefinitely unless modified, suspended, or terminated by the Secretary upon recommendation and information submitted by the Committee or other available information.

-Although this assessment rate would be in effect for an indefinite period, the Committee would continue to meet prior to or during each fiscal period to recommend a budget of expenses and consider recommendations for modification of the assessment rate.
+Although this assessment rate will be in effect for an indefinite period, the Committee will continue to meet prior to or during each fiscal period to recommend a budget of expenses and consider recommendations for modification of the assessment rate.
 The dates and times of Committee meetings are available from the Committee or the Department.
 Committee meetings are open to the public and interested persons may express their views at these meetings.
-The Department would evaluate Committee recommendations and other available information to determine whether modification of the assessment rate is needed.
-Further rulemaking would be undertaken as necessary.
-The Committee's 1998-99 budget and those for subsequent fiscal periods would be reviewed and, as appropriate, approved by the Department.
+The Department will evaluate Committee recommendations and other available information to determine whether modification of the assessment rate is needed.
+Further rulemaking will be undertaken as necessary.
+The Committee's 1998-99 budget and those for subsequent fiscal periods will be reviewed and, as appropriate, approved by the Department.

-Pursuant to requirements set forth in the Regulatory Flexibility Act (RFA), the Agricultural Marketing Service (AMS) has considered the economic impact this rule would have on small entities.
-Accordingly, AMS has prepared this initial regulatory flexibility analysis.
+Pursuant to requirements set forth in the Regulatory Flexibility Act (RFA), the Agricultural Marketing Service (AMS) has considered the economic impact of this rule on small entities.
+Accordingly, AMS has prepared this final regulatory flexibility analysis.

 The purpose of the RFA is to fit regulatory actions to the scale of business subject to such actions in order that small businesses will not be unduly or disproportionately burdened.
 Marketing orders issued pursuant to the Act, and the rules issued thereunder, are unique in that they are brought about through group action of essentially small entities acting on their own behalf.
 Thus, both statutes have small entity orientation and compatibility.